ifme18/Finalprojo/README.md

 Find the deployed backend urls below https://new-server-directory.onrender.com below is the app site https://communityestateapp.netlify.app/

+Community Management API
+This is a Flask application designed for managing communities, users, events, estates, and notifications within a community system.
+Below are the details on how to set up, use, and contribute to this project.

 API Endpoints
 Communities
 GET /communities - Retrieve all communities